quic/qbox/README-local.md

 [//]: # (SECTION 0)
-# Qualcomm csr
+# Qualcomm QDSP6SS pub

-This is the Qualcomm csr model.
+This is the Qualcomm QDSP6 subsystem "pub" model.